-Summerdog Farm and Mercantile (our retail business) promotes and practices sustainability.
+Summerdog Farm and Mercantile promotes and practices sustainability.
 By restoring and selling vintage items, we avoid the environmental costs of new manufacturing.
 When we do sell new items, we seek out craftspeople and manufacturers that create long-lasting products using environmentally responsible materials and methods.
-We avoid plastic because of damage plastic waste has on marine life.
+We avoid plastic because of the damage plastic causes to marine life.
 We look for ways to minimize our carbon footprint because of the contribution of carbon dioxide to climate change.

 The specific practices we have committed to in our retail operations include: